Transformations in quantum networks via local operations assisted by finitely many rounds of classical communication: Example of a transformation that requires one party to measure more than once

-{\it Example of a transformation that requires one party to measure more than once.---} Analogous to the case of unitary symmetries it may be that probabilistic steps are required \cite{finiteroundLU}.
-Moreover, even if one restricts to protocols for which each LOCC round corresponds to a deterministic transformation among pure states (and therefore Eqs.~\eqref{commute} and~\eqref{finiteLOCCk} have to hold true for each round) it is not straightforward to find these protocols as parties may be required to measure more than once as the following example illustrates.
-Note that in this case the main difficulty is to identify the order in which the parties have to measure and the intermediate states.
+Analogous to the case of unitary symmetries, it may be that probabilistic steps are required \cite{finiteroundLU,finiteroundLU2}.
+Moreover, even if one restricts to protocols for which each LOCC round corresponds to a deterministic transformation among pure states (and therefore Eqs.~\eqref{commute} and~\eqref{finiteLOCCk} have to hold true for each round), it is not straightforward to find these protocols as parties may be required to measure more than once.
+In the simplest case of transformation between bipartite states with pure initial state, it is known that one round of communication is always sufficient~\cite{Lo2001,Nielsen}.
+For more parties, more rounds may be required.
+The minimum number of rounds is also called the \emph{round complexity}, and it it is known that exist tasks, including state discrimination and entanglement distillation, that show a separation between LOCC protocols with different round complexity~\cite{WinterLOCC}.

+In case of transformations among generic four-qubit states~\cite{Vicente2013}, it can be easily seen that certain transformations require a round complexity of two.
+Moreover, the following transformation provides, up to our knowledge, the first example of a pure state LOCC transformation among fully entangled states that requires a round complexity of three.
+For this transformation, which requires one party to measure more than once, we consider the triangle network and the SLOCC operators